Estimating uncertainty of earthquake rupture using Bayesian neural network: Introduction

 \section{Introduction}

 Hazards due to earthquakes are a threat to economic losses and human life worldwide.
-The type of hazards depends on the strength of the earthquake, local topography, built structures, and subsurface geology.
 A large earthquake produces high-intensity ground motion that causes damage to structures like buildings, bridges, and dams and takes many lives.
-Seismic hazard analysis (SHA) is the process to estimate the risk associated with these damages.
-SHA requires historical earthquakes information and detailed geological data, but unfortunately, we lack detailed surface and subsurface geologic information.
+Seismic hazard analysis (SHA) is the process used to estimate the risk associated with these damages.
+SHA requires historical earthquake information and detailed geological data.
+Unfortunately, there is a lack of a detailed surface and subsurface geologic information.
 Consequently, this leads to uncertainty in hazard estimation.

-Numerical or physical models, on the other hand, can be used to generate synthetic data that supplement existing data.
-However, these models based studies like dynamic earthquake rupture simulations need initial information of the fault and the surrounding region.
-Such initial data can include the stress-state, frictional, and material properties of the fault.
-However, the parameters are also not well constrained and not always available~\citep{Duan2006, peyrat2001dynamic, ripperger2008variability, kame2003effects}.
-Since earthquake rupture is a highly nonlinear process, determining the right parameter combinations is essential for the right simulation.
+Numerical or physical models can be used to generate synthetic data that supplement existing data.
+Numerical models based studies such as dynamic earthquake rupture simulations need initial parameters about the fault and the surrounding region.
+Such parameters can include the stress-state, frictional, and material properties of the fault.
+However, the initial information is also not well constrained and not always available~\citep{Duan2006, peyrat2001dynamic, ripperger2008variability, kame2003effects}.
+Since earthquake rupture is a highly nonlinear process, determining the right initial parameter combinations is essential for the right simulation.
 Different initial conditions may lead to different results; therefore, we may not capture the real scenario of an actual earthquake rupture.
 The parameter combinations are often determined by making simplifying assumptions or taking a trial and error approach, which is computationally expensive~\citep{douilly20153d, ripperger2008variability, peyrat2001dynamic}.
-Therefore, high computational costs limit the applicability of the simulations to integrate into seismic hazard analysis.
+Therefore, high computational costs limit the applicability of simulations to integrate with seismic hazard analysis.